Joe Diaz, MD, MPH, FACP; Tracey Guthrie, MD; Natasha Rosa, BA; Radhika Rajan, MD '20 (2018-2019 ODMA Diversity Fellow).

 Dr. Poitevien is a Pediatric Hospitalist and the director for the Pediatric Residency Program at Hasbro Children’s Hospital.
 She is a graduate of the Program of Liberal Medical Education at Brown University and completed her residency training in Pediatrics at NYU Langone Health / Bellevue Hospital Center.
 She completed a Chief Resident year at NYULH/BHC and subsequently stayed on as faculty, ultimately becoming Residency Program Director in 2013.
 She joined Hasbro/Brown in 2018.
 Dr. Poitevien is passionate about mentoring underrepresented trainees to remain in academic medicine to amplify their positive impact on the learning environment.
 Dr. Poitevien’s clinical work focuses on the inpatient management of acutely ill children.
 While on the wards she spends time teaching students, residents and faculty how best to manage their biases in patient care and in medical education.
 Nationally she facilitates workshops for faculty to help them create more inclusive and socially just environments for learning.

 Natasha Rosa, BA

-Before coming to Warren Alpert Medical School, she was a project coordinator for the Nurse Family Partnership at Children’s Friend in Pawtucket, RI.
-Natasha is a native New Yorker.
+Before coming to Warren Alpert Medical School, she was the Nurse-Family Partnership project coordinator for Children’s Friend and Services in Pawtucket, RI.
+Natasha is a native New Yorker, born and raised in the Lower East Side of Manhattan.
 She went to Trinity College in Hartford, Connecticut where she received a BA in Educational Studies and a minor in Hispanic Studies.
 In addition to her work with the ODMA, Natasha is pursuing a Master’s degree in Public Administration from Roger Williams University.